Show tables (Map Viewer)

 Tip:

-To identify which imagery layers have associated tables that you can view in Map Viewer, check the Overview tab of the layer item's details page; Image Collection is listed as the Source.
+To identify which imagery layers have associated tables that you can view in Map Viewer, check the Overview tab of the layer's item page; Image Collection is listed as the Source.

 You can also access information about each field in the table to understand what the data represents, and get more information about the layer by viewing related data tables, photos, or other file attachments.
 If you have privileges to edit the layer, you can edit or delete attribute values and attach additional related photos and files.
 See Edit tables for more information.